-- Among adolescents aged 15-19, suicide is the second leading cause of death; overall, there are 30,000 suicides in America every year. - Mental illness plays a role in the over 650,000 attempted suicides every year. - An astounding 80 percent of children entering the juvenile justice system have mental disorders.
-Many juvenile detention facilities are not equipped to treat them. - State-of-the-art treatments, based on decades of research, are not being transferred from research to community settings. - The total yearly cost for mental illness in both the private and public sector in the U.S. is over \$200 billion.
+- The rate of teen suicide has tripled since the 1950's; overall, there are 30,000 suicides in America every year - Mental illness plays a role in the over 650,000 attempted suicides every year. - An astounding 80 percent of children entering the juvenile justice system have mental disorders.
+Many juvenile detention facilities are not equipped to treat them. - It is estimated that 85 percent of the 588,000 children living in foster care today in the U.S. have a developmental, emotional, or behavioral problem. - The gap between science discovery to service delivery is an astounding 15 years. - In a recent award announcement, SAMHSA was only able to fund two applicants in a field of 70 meritorious prospective grantees to expand mental health services in local communities. - The total yearly cost for mental illness in both the private and public sector in the U.S. is over \$200 billion.
 Only \$92 billion comes from direct treatment costs, with \$105 billion due to lost productivity and \$8 billion resulting from crime and welfare costs.
-The cost of untreated and mistreated mental illness to American businesses, the government and families has grown to \$113 billion annually. - When the mental health system fails to deliver the right types and combination of care, the results can be disastrous for our entire nation: school failure, substance abuse, homelessness, minor crime, and incarceration.

-■ While there are 40,000 beds in state psychiatric hospitals today, there are hundreds of thousands of people with serious mental illness in other settings not tailored to meet their needs - in nursing homes, jails, and homeless shelters.
+The cost of untreated and mistreated mental illness to American businesses, the government and families has grown to \$113 billion annually. - When the mental health system fails to deliver the right types and combination of care, the results can be disastrous for our entire nation: school failure, substance abuse, homelessness, minor crime, and incarceration. - While there are 50,000 beds in state psychiatric hospitals today, there are hundreds of thousands of people with serious mental illness in other settings not tailored to meet their needs in nursing homes, jails, and homeless shelters.